kvn3toj/beforenostr/Demo/apps/superapp-unified/src/components/guardian/GuardianVisualSummary.md

 - **Five Elements Rotating Circle**: Animated conic gradient representing the balance of elements
 - **Floating Element Icons**: Dynamic floating animations for each element
 - **Guardian Gradients**: Text gradients using primary and accent colors
-- **Progress Visualization**: Ayni progress displayed in the center of the elements circle
+- **Progress Visualization**: Reciprocidad progress displayed in the center of the elements circle

 #### 2. Guardian Theme Selector
 - **Real-time Preview**: Instant theme switching for testing